Primordial black holes from single-field inflation: a fine-tuning audit: Parametric sensitivity of prototype potentials

 The potential presented in~\cite{Mishra:2019pzq} is given by

 with parameters $A$, $\phi_d$ and $\sigma$ characterising the height, position and width of the Gaussian bump added to an otherwise slow-roll inflationary potential described by the parameters $V_0$, $M$ and $n$.
 Our choice of fiducial values for the potential that lead to a power spectrum peak amplitude of approximately $5\times10^{-3}$ are given in \cref{tab:Mishra-fiducial}.
+For this potential, the value $\phi_\text{CMB} = 3$ is stated in~\cite{Mishra:2019pzq}.

 We consider shifts in the three parameters of the Gaussian bump, $A$, $\sigma$, and $\phi_d$.
 Of these three, the most fine-tuned is the bump position $\phi_d$.
 For this parameter, we show the power spectrum in \cref{fig:Mishra-power-spectra} for the fiducial value (orange), and for the largest shifts which do not make the power spectrum grow larger than unity (blue), which are $1\pm10^{-5}$.
 We take note of the generic fact that the enhancement of the power spectrum is not symmetric for a given perturbation of the fiducial value because of the non-linear nature of the map between the parameter of the potential and the peak amplitude of the power spectrum.